 - An on-site interview is preferred.
 Subject to change to virtual as needed.

-- Interviews will be conducted in January and February, after receipt of all application materials.
+- Interviews will be conducted in January and February.

-5. Upon release of the match results, candidates that match with our institution will need to complete an institution specific application and requirements for appointment via the MD Anderson DISCOVER™ online application system.
-The DISCOVER System™ is a web based database utilized to streamline the application selection and appointment process.
-More information about this process will be provided at the time of onsite interviews.
+4. Upon release of the match results, candidates who match with our institution will need to complete an institution specific application and requirements for appointment via the MD Anderson New Innovations© online application system.
+The New Innovations© system is a web-based database utilized to streamline the institution appointment process.
+More information about this process will be provided at the time of resident appointment.

 For questions regarding the application process, please contact the program via email at HSPAResidency@mdanderson.org.